steinbergmedia/vst3_dev_portal/src/pages/FAQ/Miscellaneous.md

 ## Q: What is a GUID and how can I create it?

+[GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is a 32 hexadecimal digits.
 VST 3 uses [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) (aka UUID) to identify a plug-in (one for the processor and one for the controller).
-These *Globally Unique IDentifiers* have to be generated when you create new plug-in.
+These *Globally Unique IDentifiers* have to be generated when you create new plug-in and they should be unique.
 Here an example of GUID: **(0x84E8DE5F, 0x92554F53, 0x96FAE413, 0x3C935A18)**

 This has to be used in the declaration of your processor part like here in the AGain example (*againentry.cpp*):